SuperOfficeDocs/superoffice-docs/user-guide/en/service/customers/company/delete.md

 1. Open the **Company** screen.
 2. Click the ![icon][img1] **Actions** button and select **Edit company**.
 The **Company properties** screen appears.
 3. Click **Delete**.
-4. Click **OK** when you are asked if you want to delete the company.
+4. Click **OK** to confirm.

     The company is marked as deleted, but any associated contacts are not affected by this deletion.

 > [!TIP]
 > To undo the deletion of a company, follow the same procedure, but the button then becomes **Activate** instead of **Delete**.